 - Push & Inbox Expiry

-Name the campaign, select target platform and define the campaign target audience
+Name the campaign, select the target platform, and define the campaign target audience

 Select a name that helps you identify the campaign while managing the campaigns later.
-Campaign name must have minimum of 5 characters.
+The campaign name must have a minimum of five characters.

 Select the platform that you want to target.